-Unified communication solutions can keep your business operating through times of crisis, such as the onset of COVID-19, unified collaboration solutions like Microsoft Teams and Zoom are invaluable.
-When entire work forces must go remote, high-end collaboration technology is a necessity.
-The question then is this: between Microsoft Teams and Zoom, which is the better choice for your Enterprise organization?
+Unified communication solutions can keep your business operating through times of crisis.
+When entire workforces must go remote, high-end collaboration technology is a necessity.
+The question then is this: between Microsoft Teams and Zoom, which is the better choice for your organization?

 With the widespread adoption of collaboration platforms, Zoom has become increasingly popular.
-Though many love this solution for its aesthetic appeal and ease of use, Teams has plenty of its own useful features, including the ability to integrate with existing voice carriers and providers to create the ideal enterprise communication solution.
+Though many love this solution for its aesthetic appeal and ease of use, Teams has plenty of its own useful features, including the ability to integrate with existing voice systems.

-A Unified Collaboration (UC) platform is nothing without its features.
-Both Teams and Zoom boast similar, basic collaboration functions such as video and audio conferencing, but when it comes to more specific features, the two differ widely.
-It’s in these features beyond basic collaboration that Teams truly excels over Zoom.
+A unified communications (UC) platform is nothing without its features.
+Both Teams and Zoom boast similar, basic collaboration functions such as video and audio conferencing.
+When it comes to more specific features, the two differ widely.

-Teams is connected to the Microsoft 365 suite, allowing it to take advantage of the many applications contained within.
+As part of the Microsoft 365 suite, Teams can take advantage of the many applications contained within.
 This includes Outlook’s calendar, SharePoint’s file-sharing, and OneDrive’s file storage.
-Though certain features of the Microsoft Enterprise suite require purchasing licenses, a basic business license allows access to the most important ones for only $5 a month per user.
+A basic business license allows access to the most important ones for only $5 a month per user.
 However, most large organizations buy Microsoft's more expensive E5 license for $35 per user per month.

 The image above is a snapshot of the features in June 2020.

 Teams is nothing if not secure.
-Not only is data encrypted end-to-end with Teams, it’s encrypted both in-transit and at rest.
+Not only is data encrypted end-to-end with Teams, but it’s also encrypted both in transit and at rest.
 This means any data from any conversations made on Teams is never vulnerable to outside threats.
-In fact, Microsoft is known to fend off 5 billion cyber threats per month, thanks to an investment of $1 billion annually toward cyber security.
+In fact, Microsoft is known to fend off 5 billion cyber threats per month, thanks to an investment of $1 billion annually in cybersecurity.

 That’s not all Teams has going for it in terms of security.
 The platform also features multi-factor authentication (MFA) and Rights Management Services (RMS) support.
-Better still, all the security features that apply to conversations in Teams apply to file sharing as well, meaning sensitive documents will be able to make their journey through the cloud safely.
+All the security features that apply to conversations in Teams apply to file sharing as well.
+Sensitive documents will be able to make their journey through the cloud safely.

 Zoom has a different approach to security.
-With its infrastructure stored in third party data centers, Zoom has a lot more digital ground to cover in terms of security.
+With its infrastructure stored in third-party data centers, Zoom has a lot more digital ground to cover in terms of security.
 Fortunately, with two-factor authentication, passcode protection, and a full suite of host controls — it has all the necessary features to keep out uninvited guests.

 With Teams, users have two options for voice compatibility, a Microsoft Calling Plan or Direct Routing.
 A Microsoft Calling Plan allows users to make and manage phone calls with Microsoft’s built-in phone system.
-This makes Microsoft your carrier, though there are limitations.
-Also, many enterprise-level companies find that the costs just don’t make sense.
-This is where Direct Routing comes into play.
-DR allows organizations to connect Teams to their existing voice carrier as well as integrate necessary analog endpoints (like elevator phones and fax machines) into the Teams-based system.
+This makes Microsoft your carrier.

 Zoom is also voice compatible, but it doesn’t offer nearly as many options, especially when it comes to connecting to existing voice technology.
 Since Zoom is chiefly concerned with video conferencing, it’s not ideal for users looking to protect voice investments.

-This might be the most important feature of them all.
 Both Teams and Zoom offer free versions of their app.
 Customers unlock more features by paying for premium plans.
-For Zoom, this chiefly includes allowing higher number of participants in meetings and allowing a greater number of hosts on a single server.
+For Zoom, this chiefly includes allowing a higher number of participants in meetings and allowing a greater number of hosts on a single server.
 Teams’ premium tiers unlock more features not just within Teams, but within the entirety of the Microsoft Suite.
 This is even better for current Microsoft customers who can leverage existing licenses in Teams.

-Schedule a 30-minute call we'll learn how your organization works, what you want to achieve, and what challenges need to be overcome.
+Schedule a 30-minute call in which we'll learn how your organization works, what you want to achieve, and what challenges need to be overcome.